 - Click on Find All.

-- Press Ctrl + A to select them all and select Close to omit the window.
+- Now, press Ctrl + A to select them all and select Close to omit the window.

-- Go to Home > Delete > Delete Sheet Rows.
+- Now, go to Home > Delete > Delete Sheet Rows.

 - At last, we can see the output.

 Read More: Excel VBA: Find the Next Empty Cell in Range (4 Examples)